shubhamsneh/Simple_Canvas/README.md

 # Simple_Canvas
-# I built a simple canvas text editor with the ability to add text, change font, size, color, and undo/redo functionality.
+# I've built a simple canvas text editor with the ability to add text, change font, size, color, and undo/redo functionality.
 It's a great tool for creating dynamic content on the fly!

 # Key Features:
 ✨ Add text to canvas